 Requiring Use of Biometric Clocks by Employees

-Employers in New York cannot require a fingerprint as a condition of employment unless it is allowed by law.
-That means that employers who wish to utilize a fingerprint biometric clock can only implement those devices through a voluntary system.
+Employers in New York cannot require a finger scan as a condition of employment unless it is allowed by law.
+That means that employers who wish to utilize a biometric clock can only implement those devices through a voluntary system.